Adam Hughes, Chairperson

-Christine is the Chair of Neuro Connection Foundation and has a passion for improving the lives of older and/or disabled people.
+Christine is the former Chair of Neuro Connection Foundation and has been on the Board since 2015, she has a passion for improving the lives of older and/or disabled people.
 To help achieve this, Christine founded Kalandra Education Group, a private training organisation that specialises in health studies, training and education especially pertaining to aged care.
 Christine is also the immediate past chair of Independent Tertiary Education NZ, representing other private providers of New Zealand.
 Much of this work involved lobbying and assisting Government and the associated agencies.
 She has recently completed her Doctorate, with the thesis exploring aged care in NZ.
 Christine is the mother of two adult girls and grandmother of Spencer.
 She runs half-marathons, is getting into road cycling and loves motivating others in any way that she can.
 Her strengths include being able to think outside the square, to have a vision and work to achieve it - while enjoying the relationship-building required to do so.

 Alexandra Abraham, Client Representative

-Alec is a trained social worker.
-He has operated in a multitude of different settings with diverse communities, hospitals and general practitioners, prisons, schools and Hauora Maori services.
-He set up and taught at the first professionally accredited clinical supervision course for social workers and counsellors in New Zealand.
+Alec is a trained Social Worker, originally from Scotland.
+He worked in a multitude of different settings with diverse communities, hospitals and general practitioners, prisons, schools and Hauora Maori services.
+He set up and taught the first professionally accredited clinical supervision course for Social Workers and counsellors in New Zealand.

 Alec served on the Henderson High School Board of Trustees for nine years and was also then the Board of Trustees representative for the Waitakere Education Sector Trust (WEST).
 He started attending the Parkinsons classes at what was originally the INRF six years ago and has been the consumer representative for INRF/Neuroconnect for the past five years